LocaleChoiceSalzburgAltstadt

 Who should stay in Altstadt?

 Altstadt suits solo explorers best (ranked #2 of 3 Salzburg neighbourhoods for them).
 It works less well for culture seekers (ranked #2).
-Not recommended for: Budget backpackers seeking cheap beds and free attractions will struggle here—Altstadt is expensive and tourist-dense.
+Not recommended for: Skip Altstadt if you need affordable accommodation or plan to rely heavily on public transport—it's touristy, pricey, and the transit score is weak for reaching outer attractions quickly.

 Stay in Altstadt